gipplab/OpenScienceTemplate/README.md

 * Currently, GIT uses the [SHA-1](https://en.wikipedia.org/wiki/SHA-1), which is no longer considered as secure.
 However, this will be [fixed](https://github.com/git/git/blob/master/Documentation/technical/hash-function-transition.txt) in future versions of GIT.

-## Step 3: Register the continuous integration service
+## Step 3: Register the continuous integration service Travis CI

 Follow the getting started instruction on [the travis website.](https://docs.travis-ci.com/user/getting-started)
 ### Background Information

 * __Automation and objective execution__ in this case means being able to execute automated document management or computation tasks independent of a researcher's computer setup.
-The goal is to avoid side effects that are caused by the individual setup of a research computer system.
+The goal is to prevent reproducibility issues that are caused by the unique setup of a researcher's computer system.
-While individually configured and installed computer systems are convenient, the results produced by these systems are hard to reproduce.
+While individually configured and installed computer systems are convenient, the results produced by these systems are hard to replicate.

-* We use Travis to test our software run scientific experiments to compile our scientific texts.
+* We use Travis CI to test our software run scientific experiments to compile our scientific texts.

 * A problem with this approach is that the centralized execution service Travis could be corrupted or stop functioning.
 As such, we advocate distributing the execution.
-For example, the Ethereum blockchain can execute code in the form of smart-contracts.
+For example, the Ethereum blockchain can execute code in the form of smart contracts.

 ## Step 3: Write your paper